 Sometimes, the rescue has a dog that should not be placed.
 Some dogs are just too dangerous to sanely and safely place.
 Some rescues assume every dog must find a home and ignore safety.
 Sadly, this leads to some bad situations

 Along with guilt trip placements are the downplaying of your concerns.
 Does the rescue appear to do this?
 Are you told just go buy “X” (often a head halter or prong collar) and the dog will be fine?
-Why can the dog not be managed without a device that helps prevent certain behaviors and may worsen others?
+Why can the dog not be managed without a device that works though pain and force (not all dogs accept head halters)?
 If you see the potential for severe issues based on documentation with observation and the rescue does not seen to have the same concerns, why?
 I have observed rescue groups tell a potential owner that the dog was just a little stressed when the dog’s body language was screaming something much different.
 This was not a little stress.
 This was a dog in a total panic.
 If your concerns are not taken seriously or you do not feel they are, should you go through with the adoption?

 Regardless of the kind of rescue you decide to work with, it is your duty to remember the following: